HectorEspejo/MalKnife/README.md

 # MalKnife
-A Swiss knife for threat intelligence -  I really got tired of having to check everything over and over on the browser
+A Swiss knife for blue teamers -  I really got tired of having to check everything over and over on the browser
 ![image](https://github.com/HectorEspejo/MalKnife/assets/5872877/174a705d-afb1-4908-b8d3-a440947414f7)
 ## What is MalKnife
 MalKnife is a Python script perfect for any blue teamers - analyst in SOC, on threat intelligence, on malware analysis.
 It provides the following options: